Configuring iManage Software

 See Finding Windows Version Information to learn how to find information about your version of Windows.

-• Use Registry Editor; visit Open Registry Editor in Windows 10 to learn more.
+Use Registry Editor; visit System Configuration Tools in Windows to learn more.

 If you use versions of iManage Integration for Office distributed with FileSite and DeskSite 9.3.4 or earlier, see Closing a Document Takes a Long Time When Using Multiple Add‑Ins for alternatives to creating a Registry value.